MitsuSDK/GENSHIN-LORE-LLM/README.md

-# 🧠 Genshin Lore RAG Assistant
+# 🎮 Genshin Lore Assistant (RAG + Local LLM)

-### Local LLM + Retrieval-Augmented Generation Pipeline
+A structured Lore Assistant built using Retrieval-Augmented Generation (RAG).

-An end-to-end Retrieval-Augmented Generation (RAG) system designed to answer lore-related questions about Genshin Impact using structured data and a local LLM.
+The system answers questions about Genshin Impact characters using only retrieved lore data — no hallucinated answers.

-This project focuses on building a robust, hallucination-aware AI system combining semantic search with grounded generation.

 ---

-## 🚀 Project Overview
+## 🚀 What It Does

-Large Language Models are powerful — but they hallucinate when lacking context.

-This project solves that by:
+- Fetches character data from the Genshin Wiki

-- Structuring authoritative lore data via API
+- Cleans and structures lore sections
+- Chunks text for retrieval
+- Embeds chunks using sentence-transformers
-- Embedding it into a semantic vector space
+- Stores embeddings in a vector index
-- Retrieving relevant context
-- Injecting it into a local LLM
+- Uses a local LLM (LM Studio) to generate answers
-- Enforcing grounded responses with source citation

-The result:

-An AI assistant that answers questions strictly based on retrieved knowledge.
+- Restricts responses to retrieved context only

 ---

-## 🏗️ Architecture
+## 🧠 Architecture

 User Question
-↓
-Text Embedding (MiniLM)
-↓
-Cosine Similarity Search
-↓
-Top-k Relevant Sections
-↓
-Prompt Construction
-↓
+→ Embed question
+→ Retrieve top-k relevant lore chunks
+→ Inject chunks into prompt
-Local LLM (Llama 3.1)
+→ Local LLM generates answer
-↓
-Grounded Answer + Citations
+→ Structured output with character + section citation

 ---

-## 🔬 Technical Components

-### 📥 Data Ingestion

-- MediaWiki API
-- Retrieval of 100+ lore entities
-- JSON parsing and normalization
-- Entity and section-level structuring
+## 🔒 Hallucination Control

+The model is explicitly instructed to:

+- Only answer using retrieved content
+- Refuse if information is missing
-- Cleaned and standardized dataset
+- Cite character and section
+- Avoid inventing lore

+This ensures factual consistency.

 ---

-### 🧮 Semantic Embeddings

-- Model: `all-MiniLM-L6-v2`
-- Framework: SentenceTransformers
-- Vector representation of text passages
-- Cosine similarity ranking
-- L2 normalization

-Concepts involved:

-- Embedding space geometry
-- Vector similarity
-- Dot product
-- Cosine similarity

----

-### 🔎 Retrieval System

-- Top-k similarity search
-- Boosting mechanism (entity + section weighting)
-- Ranked contextual selection
-- NumPy-based similarity optimization

-Goal:

-Maximize relevant context while minimizing noise.

----

-### 🧠 Generation (Local LLM)

-- Model: Llama 3.1
-- Runtime: LM Studio
-- Structured prompt engineering
-- Controlled response format

-Key principle:

-The model answers strictly using retrieved content.

----

-### 🛑 Hallucination Control

-- Strict context injection
-- Instruction-constrained prompting
-- Automatic citation of source sections
-- Grounded answer formatting

-This ensures transparency and traceability.

----

-## 📦 Dependencies

-### Core Language
+## 🛠️ Tech Stack

-- Python 3.10+
+- Python

-### Data Processing
+- requests (wiki scraping)
+- BeautifulSoup (HTML parsing)
-- pandas
+- sentence-transformers
 - numpy

-### Embeddings & NLP
-- sentence-transformers
-- torch

-### Similarity & Math
-- scikit-learn (cosine similarity utilities)
+- cosin similarity
-- numpy (vector operations)

-### LLM Runtime
-- LM Studio (local inference server)
+- LM Studio (local LLM inference)
-- Llama 3.1 (local model)
+- Dolphin / LLaMA 3.1 8B (local model)

-### API & Data Retrieval
-- requests
-- MediaWiki API

 ---